Clueless and confused to decide whether to run ads on Facebook or Google?

 But a new product launch works best with Facebook.
 Even if people never heard of your brand or product, you can use Facebook ads to get the word out.
 Facebook is more suitable to build brand awareness and encourage people to recognize your brand.

-If your business is search-oriented, then your business should provide information or offer products that satisfies your potential customers’ search query.
+If your business is search-oriented, then your business should provide information or offer products that satisfy your potential customers’ search queries.